Lagos State University: Epe campus

 The Epe campus is located on the north side of the Lekki Lagoon and houses the Faculty of Engineering, School of Agriculture, Faculty of Environmental Sciences, School of Pre-degree Studies, and diploma programmes.
 The Epe campus is fully residential, and was developed because the Ojo campus could not accommodate the Faculty of Engineering as population became larger.
 The campus was converted from military barracks that were released by the persuasion of the then military governor in the regime of Olusegun Obasanjo.

 The campus is home for the school's pre-degree studies and diploma programs, and is the largest property belonging to the school, larger than the main campus.

 The Epe campus has an information commons that could be referred to as the library.
 The modern building was built and commissioned in the later part of 2008 by the then Chairman of the Governing Council, Mr Kekere-Ekun (OFR).
 It has a sitting capacity of 400 in its reading area with seating for 100 in the free wifi-connected e-library section.

 The Epe library offers information services to the students and staff of the university and works in collaboration with the faculty to deliver best teaching, learning and research experience that is comparable to other higher learning institutions in the country.
 The library's administrative head on the campus is known as the head of library, who takes directives from the university librarian at the main campus in Ojo.

 Six departments of the Faculty of Engineering are based at the Epe campus: mechanical engineering, electronics and computer engineering, chemical engineering, aeronautical and astronautical engineering, civil engineering, and industrial and system engineering, which was added in 2021.

 The Epe campus is being governed by a head of campus (H.O.C.) who has a similar role to a vice-chancellor, and supervises academic and non-academic activities on the campus.
 The School of Agriculture has its dean and the Faculty of Engineering.
 The school is generally administered by the vice-chancellor who has his seat at the main campus, Ojo.
 The campus produces a candidate for the post of vice president, welfare director, and assistant general secretary in its student union government representing the university campus at the main campus; Ojo.
-As of 2021, the head of the Epe campus is Professor R.O.
-Okuneye.
+As of 2021, the head of the Epe campus was Professor R.O.
+Okuneye and Adeyemi Sultan.

 The campus also runs postgraduate programmes across the three old engineering departments namely: mechanical engineering, electronics and computer engineering, chemical engineering.
 For an academically conducive environment, the campus does not rely on the public power grid but owns an alternative power source.
 The campus generator supplies power to the student's hostels, lecture rooms, and staff quarters.
 In 2020, the Army arrived and occupied parts of the university structures.